 Select location for each meeting; also choose the menu, if applicable.

-Notify secretary and newsletter chairman of location at least one month in advance (including name, address, price of meal, and deadline for reservations).
+Notify secretary and newsletter chair of location at least one month in advance (including name, address, price of meal, and deadline for reservations).

 Give management of meeting location the “minimum guarantee” for meal by prearranged date.